AminTaheri23/Deep-Persian-NER/README.md

 ## ArmanPersoNERCorpus
 https://github.com/HaniehP/PersianNER

 This dataset includes 250,015 tokens and 7,682 Persian sentences in total.
 Each file contains one token, along with its manually annotated named-entity tag, per line.
-Each sentence is separated with a newline.
+Each sentence is separated by a new line.
 The NER tags are in IOB format.

-**The IOB format (short for inside, outside, beginning) is a common tagging format for tagging tokens in a chunking task in computational linguistics (ex. named entity recognition)**
+**The IOB format (short for inside, outside, beginning) is a common tagging format for tagging tokens in a chunking task in computational linguistics (eg. named entity recognition)**

 An example with IOB format: